Effective User Personas

 - Learner B: They come to the platform with a higher degree of self-awareness and pre-planning on their own.
 They know what they need and are generally adept at finding the right content and features to continue their preparation.
 They make their decisions mostly independently.

-As you can see, both learner personas are clearly different and easy to remember.
-We use them every single day.
+As you can see, both learner personas are very clearly different and easy to recall.

 Well-defined user personas can fit on a sticky note.
-If you need a visual artefact to summarise your personas, they serve more demonstration than real use.
+If you need a larger artifact to describe them, they are likely not useful and definitely not usable.